dannsam/xenko-docs/manual/game-studio/game-settings.md

 2. Select the default scene in the asset picker and click **OK**.

-For more information about scenes, see [Introduction to scenes](../get-started/introduction-to-scenes.md).
+You can change the default scene at runtime if you need to.
+For more information about scenes, see [Game Studio - Scenes](../game-studio/scenes.md).

 ### Rendering settings